oregonpillow/instant-cloud/README.md

 ![screenshot](./screenshot.png)

-To use, add following to user-data file:
+To use, add following to cloudinit user-data file:

 ```yaml
 #include